Stretch-Engage/Default-Campaign-member-status-creator/README.md

 1. Open Salesforce Setup
 2. Go to Custom Metadata Types
 3. On the Metadata Type Default Campaign Member Status, click Manage Records
-4. Current default Campaign member statuses are pre-populated: ‘Attended’, ‘Deregistered’, ‘Invited’, ‘No-Show’ and ‘Registered’
+4. Current Campaign member statuses this package populated: ‘Attended’, ‘Deregistered’, ‘Invited’, ‘No-Show’ and ‘Registered’
 5. To add a new status Click New.
 6. Fill in Label, Default Campaign Member Status Name and Status Name
 7. Click Save